toucansites/website/contents/docs/[06]integrations/[01]syntax-highlight/index.md

 ## Theme Customization

-To apply a different visual theme, replace the stylesheet URLs with one from the official list, browse available styles here: [CDN Highlight.js Themes](https://cdnjs.com/libraries/highlight.js/11.9.0)
+To apply a different visual theme, replace the stylesheet URLs with one from the official list.
+Browse available styles here: [CDN Highlight.js Themes](https://cdnjs.com/libraries/highlight.js/11.9.0)

 **Popular Alternatives**: